Nina the Starry Bride: Anime

+Episodes

 Reception

 Nina the Starry Bride won the 46th Kodansha Manga Award in the shōjo category in 2022.
 Yuka Shiraishi from Real Sound listed the series as the sixth Best Manga in 2021.

 Brianna Fox-Priest from Otaku USA praised character designs and story, and stated "There are more thrilling romance manga out, but this one has room to grow.
 Judging by the covers of future installments, Nina The Starry Bride has more story to unfold".
 As part of Anime News Network's spring 2021 manga guide, Rebecca Silverman and Lynzee Loveridge reviewed the series for the website.
 Silverman praised the main protagonist, artwork, story, and stated "It is worth reading.
 The art is clean and shows some beautiful use of detail especially in the clothes, there is just enough intrigue to keep things moving".
 Loveridge had similar opinions about the series.